olaviinha/WaveNet-Colab/README.md

 ## Current bugs

 - Due to prerequisition version mismatches in Colab, this is currently unable to continue training from any previous checkpoint.
-Though it may come as consolation that you can exit Colab and leave it running, easily achieving 1e5 steps in one go.
+Though it may come as consolation that you can easily achieve 1e5 steps during 24h Colab runtime period.

 ## Run in Google Colaboratory
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/olaviinha/WaveNet/blob/master/WaveNet.ipynb)